 Dr. Michael Okun is dedicated to the concept of interdisciplinary care, and since his appointment as the National Medical Director for the Parkinson's Foundation in 2006, he has worked with the Centers of Excellence to help foster the best possible environments for care, research and outreach in Parkinson's disease.
 He is a leading national spokesperson for Parkinson's disease, and has been extensively quoted in The New York Times, Wall St. Journal, USA Today, CNN and other media.

-Dr. Okun runs the popular Ask the Doctor forum on Parkinson.org, the NPF website, and writes a monthly blog on hot issues in research and care.
-He has dedicated much of his career to helping in the development of care centers for people suffering with movement disorders, but has also has enjoyed a prolific research career exploring non-motor Area of the brain responsible for producing smooth, continuous muscular actions, including starting and stopping movements; also responsible for elements of thinking. brain features and he has participated in some of the pioneering studies exploring the cognitive, behavioral, and mood effects of brain stimulation.
+Dr. Okun has dedicated much of his career to helping in the development of care centers for people living with movement disorders, but has also has enjoyed a prolific research career exploring non-motor basal ganglia brain features and he has participated in some of the pioneering studies exploring the cognitive, behavioral and mood effects of brain stimulation.

-He is Chair of Neurology and Co-director of the Movement Disorders Center located within the McKnight Brain Institute and the University of Florida College of Medicine.
+He is Chair of Neurology and Executive Director at the Norman Fixel Institute for Neurological Diseases at University of Florida Health.
 The center is unique in that it is comprised of over 25 interdisciplinary faculty members from diverse areas of campus, all of whom are dedicated to care, outreach, education and research.

 10 Secrets to a Happier Life (2013)